 Planned manual failover, or manual failover, is a failover that is initiated by a database administrator, typically, for administrative purposes.
-A planned manual failover is supported only if both the primary replica and secondary replica are configured for synchronous-commit mode and the secondary replica is currently synchronized (in the SYNCHRONIZED state).
+A planned manual failover is supported only if both the primary replica and secondary replica are configured for synchronous-commit mode, and both the primary replica and secondary replica are currently synchronized (in the SYNCHRONIZED state).
 When the target secondary replica is synchronized, manual failover (without data loss) is possible even if the primary replica has crashed because the secondary databases are ready for failover.
 A database administrator manually initiates a manual failover.

 Forced failover (with possible data loss)